foursquare/rogue/README.md

 ## Dependencies

-liftweb-2.2, mongodb, joda-time, junit.
+liftweb (2.2, 2.3), mongodb, joda-time, junit.
 These dependencies are managed by the build system.

 ## Maintainers